Helal Hafiz: Poetry

-Hafiz never associated himself directly with any political activity but his famous verses “এখন যৌবন যার যুদ্ধে যাবার তার শ্রেষ্ঠ সময়” (It's the best time for one to go to war who is in his youth) was seen in wall writings, posters, leaflets and chanted in processions at university campuses and street side walls to inspire the youths to get prepared for the Independence War against Pakistan.
+Hafiz never associated himself directly with any political activity, but his famous verses “এখন যৌবন যার যুদ্ধে যাবার তার শ্রেষ্ঠ সময়” (It's the best time for one to go to war who is in his youth) were seen in wall writings, posters, and leaflets and chanted in processions at university campuses and street side walls to inspire the youths to get prepared for the Independence War against Pakistan.
 It returned as a popular slogan of student activists and left-leaning organisations during popular movements against military or autocratic rules in independent Bangladesh.
 But Hafiz, who appeared to be a sensitive man on questions of quality, visibly preferred a self-exile from the literary arena for years after the publication of the Je Jale Agun Jwale.
 He explained his silence as the outcome of a sense of fright of losing popularity after the tremendous success that reached him to the peak of fame.
-Hafiz, however, gradually resumed his literary activities recently coming up with his Kabita Ekattur (Poems Seventy One) recently to make visible again his formidable presence in the literary arena while his third book is set to hit the bookstalls in few months.
+Hafiz, however, gradually resumed his literary activities, recently coming up with his Kabita Ekattur (Poems Seventy One) to make visible again his formidable presence in the literary arena, while his third book is set to hit the bookstalls in a few months.

-A journalist by profession Hafiz eventually found the literature section of newspapers as his professional abode while he served as a literary editor of a number of newspapers over the past four decades.
+A journalist by profession, Hafiz eventually found the literature section of newspapers as his professional abode while he served as a literary editor of a number of newspapers over the past four decades.
 But the instability in the newspaper industry also threw him out of the job several times, exposing him to extreme difficulties.
-His luck in gambling earned him the repute of being a great gambler in close circle and in one of his newspaper interviews Hafiz bluntly said during his state of joblessness, gambling appeared to be his major income source for a period.
+His luck in gambling earned him the reputation of being a great gambler in close circle and in one of his newspaper interviews, Hafiz bluntly said that during his state of joblessness, gambling appeared to be his major income source for a period.

-A dichotomy of love of land and devotion to the lover is clearly visible in his poems but Hafiz finds a way toward a compromise projecting himself as a tender lover and rebel patriot as he wrote “Rather today let us like the songs of Jahidur/Summon boshekh from the heart, bring in both lives /Do you know, Helen.
+A dichotomy of love of land and devotion to the lover is clearly visible in his poems, but Hafiz finds a way toward a compromise, projecting himself as a tender lover and rebel patriot as he wrote “Rather today let us like the songs of Jahidur/Summon boshekh from the heart, bring in both lives /Do you know, Helen.